Call for more information:

 Early Childhood

 For children who qualify for Medi-Cal, we have an extensive home-based early childhood therapy program, designed to meet the needs of children with multiple risk factors.
-Funded through our Early Periodic Screening, Diagnosis, and Treatment (EPSDT) contract with Alameda County Behavioral Health Care Services, this intensive program combines therapy and case management from a multi-disciplinary team that includes an Early Childhood Mental Health Specialist, a Child Development Specialist, and a Family Partner.
+This intensive program combines therapy and case management from a multi-disciplinary team that includes an Early Childhood Mental Health Specialist and a Family Partner.
+The program is funded through our Early Periodic Screening, Diagnosis, and Treatment (EPSDT) contract with Alameda County Behavioral Health Care Services.

-Beginning in the 2022-23 school year, JFCS East Bay will be offering options for therapy to young children in the East Bay Jewish community.
-This is made possible through a grant from the Jewish Community Federation and Endowment Fund.
+JFCS East Bay now offers options for therapy to young children in the East Bay Jewish community.

 School-Age Children